-We highly recommend that students utilize all of the EVOLVE helps.
-There are practice questions, pre/post exams, chapter review and critical thinking questions, seven (7) topic related computer-based Evolve Apply Case Studies and fifteen (15) Virtual Clinical Excursions (VCE).
+We highly recommend that students utilize all of the EVOLVE helps as preparation for lectures and exams, including the final HESI.
+There are practice questions, pre/post tests, chapter review and critical thinking questions and seven (7) topic related computer-based Evolve Apply Case Studies (these are required).
 Case studies include: Alcoholism, Major Depressive Disorder (with anxiety), Depression (with psychosis), Schizophrenia, Psychosis, Alzheimer's, and Attention Deficit Disorder.
-Instructions on accessing the Evolve Apply Case Studies are in the N3481 Clinical Syllabus.
-Grades will not be recorded for these Case Studies and VCE, but they are excellent preparation for lectures and exams, including the final HESI.
+Instructions on accessing the Evolve Apply Case Studies are in the N3481 Clinical Supplement.
+Students must achieve a minimum score of 80% on the Evolve Case Studies.

-Clinical Experiences may be in psychiatric settings in public and private local and state hospitals, mental health clinics, community facilities, and with medical-surgical hospital client with psychiatric concerns.
+Clinical Experiences may be in psychiatric settings in public and private local and state hospitals, mental health clinics, community facilities, and with medical-surgical hospital clients with psychiatric/mental health concerns.
 Clinical conferences are related to class content and to the student clinical experiences.
 Students are expected to participate fully and professionally.

-In order to pass NURS 3481, both class and clinical components must be successfully completed.
+In order to pass NURS 3481, both class and clinical components must be successfully completed with a minimum of 70% on both the theory and clinical portions.
 Failure to pass either component will result in course failure.